 - Filter - Select "Sharp square pixels" (best for low resolution images), or "Smooth blurry pixels" (best for photographs and scanned images).

 - Opacity (%) - Slide to reduce the watermark image opacity to increase the visibility of the converted video from behind the watermark image.

 - Alignment - Click the 3x3 grid of buttons to align the watermark image to different snapping points on your converted video.

 - Horizontal offset (%) - Offset inwards from the left or right edge.
 Only available if the image is not centered horizontally.

 - Vertical offset (%) - Offset inwards from the top or bottom edge.
 Only available if the image is not centered vertically.

 - Click the 'Reset Defaults' button to remove the watermark and reset to the original settings.

-On the Edit Video tab are tools to trim or split your video.
-At the top of the dialog you will see a video player with a timeline and play control buttons:
+On the Edit Video tab are tools to trim, split and crop your video.
+On the right of the dialog you will see a video player with a timeline and play control buttons: